 Because this process can be time consuming, it’s important to choose a goal you care about.
 One you’d really like to accomplish so you’ll be willing to put in the effort to work on it until the process itself becomes enjoyable.

 Some goals are easier to reach than others.
 For example, I’ve found it to be much easier to break free from negative emotions such as anger or worry than from habits like procrastination and overeating.
 So if you feel like you’d like a project that would be a little easier, you might want to choose an emotion.

 Here’s a worksheet you can use if you’re having a difficult time coming up with a goal to work on.
-It’s adapted from the renewing of the mind project worksheet I posted earlier last year.
+(Click here for a printable worksheet: New Year’s Resolution Worksheet.)